-On-Campus Housing - The College provides on-campus accommodations conducive to intellectual development, personal growth, and the building of friendships.
+On-Campus Housing - The College provides on-campus accommodations conducive to intellectual development, personal growth and the building of friendships.
 The residential experience is an integral part of the educational process at Massachusetts College of Liberal Arts.
-Students in good standing are guaranteed on-campus housing during their college career.
+Students in good standing are guaranteed on-campus housing throughout their college career.

-The three on-campus residence areas (Berkshire Towers, Hoosac Hall, and the Flagg Townhouse Apartment Complex) house approximately 800 students.
-The staffing in each residence area includes a professional administrator and a team of paraprofessional Resident Advisors.
+The three on-campus residence areas (Berkshire Towers, Hoosac Hall, and the Flagg Townhouse Apartment Complex) house approximately 900 students.
+The staffing in each residence area includes a full-time, live-in Residence Director and a team of para-professional Resident Advisors.
 On-campus housing is managed by Residential Programs & Services (RPS) which is located in Townhouse 89 of the Flagg Townhouse Apartment Complex.